-Having to stay at home or “shelter in place” is the new reality for many people across the world.
-Time at home presents new opportunities and new challenges.
-For followers of Christ, an unhealthy scenario includes things like wasting time on boring activities, getting into conflict with your spouse and/or children, or falling into discouragement or depression.
+Having to stay at home or “shelter in place” has been a sobering reality for many people across the world.
+These lockdowns presents new opportunities and new challenges.
+For followers of Christ, an unhealthy scenario includes things like falling into discouragement or depression, or getting into conflict with one's spouse or children.

-On the other hand, this can be a time of restoration and renewal, and an opportunity– to spend time with family, connect to loved ones through social media, and catch up on neglected projects at home.
+On the other hand, this can be a time of restoration and renewal, and an opportunity– to spend time with family, connect to loved ones, and catch up on projects at home.

 Below are some areas to consider for prayer.
-A daily, structured time for prayer and reading can keep you from neglecting these opportunities and can keep you from falling into a couch potato format.
+A daily, structured time for prayer and reading can keep you from neglecting these opportunities and can keep you focused.
 Areas for prayer:

-1. Protection and supplies for health care workers on the front lines; protection for police, EMT’s, and other first responders.
-Protection for workers and leaders in crucial supply chains during the crisis.
-These and other prayers can be for our own nation, as well as specific nations around the world.
+- Protection and supplies for health care workers on the front lines; protection for police, EMTs, and other first responders.
+Protection for workers and leaders during the crisis.
+These and other prayers can be for one's own nation, as well as specific nations around the world.

-2. For coronavirus threats to be overcome; for people to follow instructions to stay at home; for guidance and wisdom for those fighting the virus.
+- For coronavirus threats to be overcome; for guidance and wisdom for those fighting the virus; for the pandemic to end.

-3. Unity – unity in families, unity the body of Christ, national unity, and a drawing together of people of all backgrounds who will work together towards the end of the crisis.
-Pray for cooperation and good will across all levels: local, state, national, and international.
+- Unity – unity in families, unity the body of Christ, national unity, and a drawing together of people of all backgrounds who will work together towards the end of the crisis.
+Pray for cooperation and good-will across all levels: local, state, national, and international.

 A suggested prayer at this time: